SomerEsat/ethereum-staking-guides/README.md

 ### Connect your MetaMask wallet

-As I mentioned above, in order to validate you will need to deposit 32 Göerli ETH into the Topaz Testnet despoit contract.
+As I mentioned above, in order to validate you will need to deposit 32 Göerli ETH into the Topaz Testnet deposit contract.
 To do this you can send the Göerli ETH to the Topaz Testnet deposit contact with your validator key data attached, or you can use the Prysm Labs validator participation web page.
 Let's do that.
-Go to [Prysm Labs Testnet Particpation](https://prylabs.net/participate).
+Go to [Prysm Labs Testnet Participation](https://prylabs.net/participate).

 Click on `Step 2` on the web page and click on the MetaMask button and log into MetaMask (if necessary) and click `Connect`.
 The web page should then display confirmation that you have sufficient Göerli ETH in your wallet to stake: